 The windmill was built in 1842 at the expense of the village.
 300 horse loads of stones were used for the building and I wonder, how many kilograms that could be?
 I haven’t found any conversion formula…

-– width of 8,6 metres at the base, height of about 10 metres, diameter of the wind wheel 15,6 metres –
+The width of the mill is 8,6 metres at the base, height about 10 metres, diameter of the wind wheel 15,6 metres.

 The roof is pivoted so that the blades could always be positioned against wind and the milling was continuous.
 That is why there are two doors in the basement because it might happen that one door would be blocked by turning blades.

 The miller and his family were staying in the basement of the mill until 1906 when his son who went to America sent them some money and they could afford to build a housing building next to the mill.
 When the son returned home in 1920, a shed and barn were added.
 It must have been difficult to live just inside the mill, with all the noise and flour dust, so living in the house meant a major change.